norpactech/pareto-docs/pareto-factory-whitepaper/sections/05-role-of-automation.md

 - **Incremental updates** that preserve custom modifications
 - **Clear separation** between generated and custom code
 - **Automated testing** of generated components

+The file strategy is simple replacement.
+When generation is performed, ALL files are overwritten with either their previous version or new version.
+Files are removed when no longer generated.
+There are no updates in the sense that files are changed/versioned.
+That task is relegated to the git repository.
+If any merges need to be evaluated manually, GitHub (or your repository of choice) will present the manual merge in Pull Requests, and a human is required to make that change.

 ## Quality Assurance Through Automation